At Broughton Veterinary Group, we offer a full range of up to date medical and surgical services.

 Pet health plans are not pet insurance and cover regular items such as; vaccinations, parasite treatment, health checks as well as discount on a selection of procedures and products, therefore those items not covered by insurance and so giving peace of mind that these areas are covered.

-Pet health plans can be set-up in practice or by calling the Simply health team on 0800 169 9958.
+Pet health plans can be set-up in practice or over the phone.

 Costs of our pet health plans vary depending on species and size.
 For further details please talk to a member of the team.

 While you may expect and hope to not need to use your pet insurance, you are more likely to claim on pet insurance than your household insurance.
 Insuring your pet, gives you peace of mind if the unexpected happens.

 A pet insurance policy will cover the cost of medical expenses that could not have been anticipated.
 This means that it will not cover the costs of routine visits to the vet such as for vaccinations or preventative parasite treatment or for neutering surgery.

 There are a few main types of pet insurance being; lifetime cover, non-lifetime cover and accident only cover as well as exclusions and terms, such as with pre-existing conditions and older pets.

 Therefore, please ensure that you read all of the documentation before taking out a new insurance policy, they will differ greatly and some will exclude many common conditions as part of their standard policy.

 Our payment terms are payment at the time of treatment.
 The insurance company then pay you, the client directly.
 Any claims that you wish to be paid directly to us MUST be authorised by a director prior to any treatment.

 Several of our vets are qualified to issue pet passports and advice on travel.